SteveJustin1963/Starflight/mint-ver/README.md

-my take on game using MINT code and out put to 3d globe, circular and xyz persistence displays to enhance gameplay. synthesizer chips to make interesting sounds.
+My code will be a small MINT version of it.
+"A Fractal Solar System Exploration Game." my take on game using MINT code and out put to 3d globe, circular and xyz persistence displays to enhance gameplay. synthesizer chips to make interesting sounds.

 # sudo